parya03/elite-qualifier/README.md

 This is the Elite Qualifier for C2C.

 Chatbot Docs:
-If you type in anything without any keywords, it will respons with some preprogrammed responses.
+If you type in anything without any keywords, it will respond with some preprogrammed responses.

 If you say that word "can" and "?," it will assume you are asking a yes/no question and answer accordingly.